ubicloud/ubidon/slides.md

 - Read the source!
 - It can run, organize, and secure a non-trivial Rails application
 - We focus on low costs, privacy, portability, security
-- We have managed Postgres
+- We have a pretty advanced managed Postgres offering, though I did not discuss it much.
 - For private cloud: if you want to organize a few-to-many cabinets of physical servers with Ubicloud, contact us
+- **Come by and say hi and talk shop about infrastructure for fun**
 - THANK YOU